 This page contains information intended for any teaching faculty, including adjunct instructors, who wish to place materials on reserve for a course offered through the George Mason School of Law.
 These forms and guidelines are provided to assist teaching faculty with the process of making materials available through the library for use in conjunction with specific law courses.
 Here we provide the following:

 Note: Materials placed on reserve are protected by US Copyright Law (U.S.C.
 Title 17).
 Faculty members must read and sign a copyright liability statement for all materials placed on reserve.
 This form is available below.
-Some resources on copyright can be obtained through the Copyright Resources Office here at George Mason University.
+Some resources on copyright can be obtained through Mason's Scholarly Communication and Copyright Office.

 All reserve requests require the following:

 - Completed Bibliography Form

 - Adequate copies of reading materials, taking into consideration class size